mozdevz/opensource/README.md

 <h1 align="center">
     Mozambique Open Source Projects
 </h1>

-<p align="center"> This repository is maintained by Mozdevz, and presents a list organized in order of categories, Mozambican open source repositories
+<p align="center"> This repository is maintained by Mozdevz, and presents a list organized in order of categories, Mozambican open source repositories.
 Mozambique has a thriving open source community, with many projects that can make a positive impact in the country.
 You can access any repository in list below, fork it and submit your changes through a pull request.
 Enjoy and count your contributions to be able to participate in hacktoberfest! <br><br>